 Aga-baked dog biscuits are part of a doggy welcome hamper prepared by the owner of Abscott Cottage in Shirwell Part of the Youlston House Estate, the childhood home of Sir Francis Chichester, Abscott cottage is equidistant between the golden beaches of Saunton and Woolacombe and the moorland footpaths over Exmoor – both ideal country for rambling with a dog who needs to work off too many of those biscuits.

-The owners of six, dog friendly properties at Carswell Farm Cottages, a working organic dairy farm in the heart of South Hams, believe that dogs deserve a holiday just as much as the rest of the family.
-Dogs will love the farm’s own private cove, and the nearby South west Coastal Footpath.
+The owners of two dog-friendly coastal cottages, Lambside House and Corner Cottage at Carswell Farm Cottages, a working organic dairy farm in South Devon, believe that dogs deserve a holiday just as much as the rest of the family.
+Dogs will love the farm’s own private cove, and the nearby Southwest Coastal Footpath.
 Most of the beaches here allow dogs all year round – as do the local pubs.
 The owners have also thoughtfully included handy stair gates so that humans don’t come downstairs and disturb a dog’s sleep in the middle of the night!

-An absolute haven for family dogs and their owners, the picturesque, rose and wisteria-clad cottages at Boswell Farm just outside Sidmouth are packed with canine essentials.
-Each cottage has its own private garden, and is equipped with dog beds, blankets, bowls, poo bags and special throws for the furniture ( to make that sofa even more comfortable! )
+An absolute haven for family dogs and their owners are picturesque, rose and wisteria-clad cottages at Boswell Farm, Mill House and The Cider House.
+Nestling in the quiet countryside just outside Sidmouth are packed with canine essentials.
+Each cottage has its own private garden and is equipped with dog beds, blankets, bowls, poo bags and special throws for the furniture ( to make that sofa even more comfortable! )

 Bart’s Top Tips